hiero-ledger/identity-collaboration-hub/README.md

 - Proof-of-concept implementations
 - Reference implementations and examples

-Please note that identity-related SDKs and other libraries/tools that meant to be used as direct dependencies are hosted in separate repositories.
+Please note that identity-related SDKs and other libraries/tools that are meant to be used as direct dependencies are hosted in separate repositories.

 ## Hiero Identity ecosystem references